paru-de/sandbox/isbn_draft.md

 !> Don't get tricked by Amazon: It will almost always omit the ISBN of an eBook in favor of ASIN.
 That doesn't mean that the eBook of *Wuthering Heights* is Kindle-exclusive.
 You can find the ISBN of an eBook by visiting the publisher's website.
-Example: [Wuthering Heights](https://www.penguinrandomhouse.com/books/286389/wuthering-heights-by-emily-bronte/) eBook ISBN is `9780525505143`.
+Example: <a href="https://www.penguinrandomhouse.com/books/286389/wuthering-heights-by-emily-bronte/" target="_blank">Wuthering Heights</a> eBook ISBN is `9780525505143`.

 ## Other available tools

 ### isbntools
-* [isbntools](https://pypi.org/project/isbntools/) is a python CLI application capable of retrieving ISBN information from various sources.
+* <a href="https://pypi.org/project/isbntools/" target="_blank">isbntools</a> is a python CLI application
+capable of retrieving ISBN information from various sources.
 It can also process multiple ISBN provided by a text-file or even other CLI programs.